 The GRW model presented above is successful in many respects.
-However, it is incapable of dealing with systems containing identical constituents.
-In order to do so one can consider an alternative formulation of dynamical reduction models that goes by the name of Continuous with $\lambda$ a constant, A a Hermitian operator (usually with position-localized states as eigenstates) and w(t) a complex stochastic process.
-The probability for a particular stochastic process w(t) to drive the evolution of an individual member of an ensemble is taken to be

-Spontaneous Localization or CSL (see [26, 16]).
-CSL replaces the discontinuous jumps of GRW with a continuous stochastic evolution given by with N a normalization factor.
-Therefore, if we consider a homogeneous ensemble described by the initial wave-function $|\psi(0)\rangle$ , then the CSL evolution will drive individual members of the ensemble into one of the eigenvectors of A, each with the appropriate probability.
+However, its original formulation is not suitable to deal with systems containing identical constituents.
+In order to do so one could relate the collapses not to the particles directly but to the particle number density averaged over an appropriate volume (see [48]).
+Another option to deal with identical particles is to consider an alternative formulation of dynamical reduction models that goes by the name of Continuous Spontaneous Localization or CSL (see [39, 25]).
+The basic physical ideas behind CSL are the same as those of GRW; the difference is that CSL replaces the discontinuous jumps with a continuous stochastic evolution (in fact, as has been shown in [25], any CSL dynamics can be well approximated by some GRW-type one).
+The stochastic evolution of CSL is given by with λ a constant, A a Hermitian operator (usually with position-localized states as eigenstates) and w(t) a complex stochastic process.
+The probability for a particular stochastic process w(t) to drive the evolution of an individual member of an ensemble is taken to be with N a normalization factor.
+Therefore, if we consider a homogeneous ensemble described by the initial wave-function $|\psi(0)\rangle$, then the CSL evolution will drive individual members of the ensemble into one of the eigenvectors of A, each with the appropriate probability.

-$$\frac{d|\psi_w(t)\rangle}{dt} = \left[ -\frac{i}{\hbar}H + Aw(t) - \lambda A^2 \right] |\psi_w(t)\rangle,\tag{1}$$
+$$\frac{d|\psi_w(t)\rangle}{dt} = \left[-\frac{i}{\hbar}H + Aw(t) - \lambda A^2 \right] |\psi_w(t)\rangle,\tag{1}$$

-Even though the original CSL theory of 1989 is non-relativistic, a Lorentz-invariant generalization to quantum field theory was proposed soon after in [27].
+Even though the original CSL theory of 1989 is non-relativistic, a Lorentz-invariant generalization to quantum field theory was proposed soon after in [40, 24].
 It consists of a field theory for a fermion coupled to a meson scalar field supplemented with stochastic and nonlinear terms.
 However, such theory suffers form a renormalization problem, yielding infinite energy for the mesons, so it cannot be considered satisfactory.
 Recently though, important advances have occurred that suggest that theories of these type might be reconciled with special relativity.
-In [36], a relativistic version of GRW for non-interacting distinguishable particles was successfully constructed and in [4] a model similar to the proposal in [27], but without its complications, was developed.
-Reference [4] resolves the problems with the original proposal in [27] by introducing an auxiliary field which smears out the interactions, constructing thus a fully relativistic field theory with objective collapse.
+In [49], a relativistic version of GRW for non-interacting distinguishable particles was successfully constructed and in [6] a model similar to the proposal in [40], but without its complications, was developed.
+Reference [6] resolves the problems with the original proposal in [40] by introducing an auxiliary field which smears out the interactions, constructing thus a fully relativistic field theory with objective collapse.